Edge Impulse inference much slower than evaluated on Arduino Nano 33 BLE

 Context/Use case:

 I am currently working on a real-time audio classification model on the Arduino Nano 33 BLE.
 The model uses 16 kHz audio input and a 1-second window.
 Inference is performed using the Arduino library deployment.
-On the device, the DSP block runtime (result.timing.dsp
+On the device, the DSP block runtime (result.timing.dsp) is approximately 3479 ms, and classification takes about 324 ms (result.timing.classification).

 However, Edge Impulse Studio estimates DSP latency at around 488 ms and classification latency at 225 ms (using Arduino Nano 33 BLE Sense as the target).